 To learn more about Dr. Maria Yazji Orthodontics and how they can help you achieve uninterrupted sleep and better health with the aid of oral appliance therapy, please call us today for a no-obligation consultation at 954.217.3737 or visit our website.

-Sleep Apnea in Lauderhill – If you are trying to get the recommend 6-8 hours of sleep each night and yet don not feel refreshed in the morning upon awakening, you may be experiencing Obstructive Sleep Apnea or snoring.
+Sleep Apnea in Lauderhill – If you are trying to get the recommended 6-8 hours of sleep each night and yet do not feel refreshed in the morning upon awakening, you may be experiencing Obstructive Sleep Apnea or snoring.
 Residents in Lauderhill are discovering relief from Obstructive Sleep Apnea with Oral Appliance Therapy (OAT), a removable oral appliance worn during sleep, much like a mouthguard or dental retainer for their restful night’s sleep.
 OAT appliances are approved by the FDA for the treatment of snoring and Obstructive Sleep Apnea.
 The appliances are typically worn during sleep and function by holding the jaw in a forward position or holding the tongue to prevent blocking the airway.